DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-02-06-adding-multiple-locations-to-an-organisation.md

       src: location--removed.png
 ---

-Some providers find it difficult to enter large numbers of locations in Publish teacher training courses (Publish) and choose not to enter more than one location called ‘Main site’.
+Some providers find it difficult to enter large numbers of locations in Publish teacher training courses (Publish) and choose not to enter more than one location called, ‘Main site’.

-The effect of doing this means it is harder for a candidate to find a provider’s course on Find postgraduate teacher training (Find) when searching by location (the most popular type of search).
+This means it is harder for a candidate to find a provider’s course on Find postgraduate teacher training (Find) when searching by location (the most popular type of search).

 Candidates also don’t know where their school placements will likely be as the provider hasn’t listed any locations.

-To help providers, we have introduced a way for support users to quickly and easily upload a provider’s location information in bulk.
+To speed up the process of adding locations to Publish, we have introduced a way for support users to quickly and easily upload providers’ location information in bulk.

 ## What we changed